knupel/Rope_framework/Guide/Shader guide/shader_fx_post.md

-*FX POST RENDERING REACTION DIFFUSION
+*fx post rendering REACTION DIFFUSION
 WARNING
 the g part is not not not not optimized...too slow :(((((( *